TheBevyFlock/bevy_new_2d/README-TOOLS.md

 # Useful 3rd-party tools

-Check out the [Bevy Assets](https://bevyengine.org/assets/) page for more options.
+Check out the [Bevy Assets](https://bevyengine.org/assets/) page for more great options.

 ## Libraries

-The following libraries will likely be useful for most games:
+A few libraries that the authors of this template have vetted and think you might find useful:

 | Name                                                                                   | Category      | Description                           |
 | -------------------------------------------------------------------------------------- | ------------- | ------------------------------------- |